magmel48/eliza/README.md

 3. Install pipenv
 4. Run `pipenv install` in python directory of `touchdesigner-firebase` folder
 5. Run `pipenv run python firebase-osc.py` in python directory of `touchdesigner-firebase` folder
-6. Set into firebase database value 0 for `/service/last_record_id` path.
-Without that record logic will not work

 to connect with amazon s3 storage
 ---------------------------------